 Punitive damages don’t just punish the defendant for their actions.
 They also serve to deter the defendant and others from engaging in similar actions in the future.
 Someone may be less likely to put others around them at risk of harm if they know they may have to pay hundreds of thousands of dollars.

 Compensatory damages include both economic and non-economic damages.
-Economic damages cover the plaintiff’s tangible losses, such as medical expenses and lost wages.
+Economic damages cover the plaintiff’s tangible losses, such as medical bills and lost wages.
 Non-economic damages cover their intangible losses, such as the pain and suffering they experienced.

 Punitive damages don’t involve the plaintiff and what they experienced.
 The basis for these damages is the defendant’s mindset leading up to and during the incident.
 Did they know their actions were likely to cause harm, and did they choose to take those actions despite this knowledge?